decision-labs/fieldcamp/README.md

 1) Remove config.encryptor from your initializer;
 2) Add t.encryptable to your old migrations;
 3) [Optional] Remove password_salt in a new recent migration.
 Bcrypt does not require it anymore.

+* In index page add some useful summary info e.g location of project, number of events, last updated (how many days ago)